Sylvexia/ccu_osdi_notes/Midterm_OS.md

 			2. ```in ax 0x100``` (write to ax from 0x100)
 7. What's the difference between interrupt and function call.
 	1. Interrupts are invoked by hardware or peripheral.
 Function call is invoked by program.
-	2. The hardware and peripheral generate and send IRQ interrupt request) to cpu.
+	2. The hardware and peripheral generate and send IRQ interrupt request) to CPU.
+The CPU switch to kernel modem, and disable the interrupt.
-	3. The CPU save the program counter and register data.
+	3. CPU uses IVT (interrupt Vector Table) to determine the address of ISR (Interrupt Service Request), ISR save the PC counter, register and the context of the task.
+These all happens in top half.
-	4. CPU uses IVT (interrupt Vector Table) to determine the address of ISR (Interrupt Service Request), and ISR perform the interrupt task.
+	4. ISR invoked bottom half, and do the kernel thread stuff.
-	5. After completing the ISR, the CPU restore the state from stack and resume the state.
+	5. After completing the interrupt task, the CPU restore the state from stack and resume the state.
 8. Difference between SMT and CMT
 	1. SMT
 		1. multiple thread on 1 processor.